06000208/jules/README.md

 - saving emoji data from all messages in a channel, optionally filtered by user
 - [configuring jobs via json](./JOBS.md)

-for information on json defined jobs, see the linked markdown file
+for information on using json defined jobs, see the above link

 ## install